Posted by marilynch

 This Santa Cruz County resident makes the need crystal clear.

 Bring your bicycle when in Santa Cruz County too!

 Biking in downtown Santa Cruz, just off the Pacific Garden Mall….

-Canadian Sarah Factor, a native of Toronto and now resident of Brooklyn, visited on the Central Coast of California on 29 August 2011.
+A native of Toronto and now resident of Brooklyn, Sarah visited on the Central Coast of California on 29 August 2011 (and again in 2013).
 She tried out my spare bike, the old red Univega, on West Cliff Drive in Santa Cruz.
 Falling deeper in love with biking on the Monterey Bay, she is anxious to return.
 What’s not to love!
 Biking here–either side of the bay–is fabulous.

 Sarah first had to make a stop in Bonny Doon as she headed down the coast from her stay in San Francisco.
 Why Bonny Doon?
 Savvy Sarah knows about methyl bromide, methyl iodide, and all the other reasons to stick with her preferred organically grown strawberries, so she was anxious to stop at Swanton Berry Farm, having heard about Swanton en route.
 Being a bike-friendly kind of gal, Sarah spotted Swanton’s “discount if you bike here” sign too.
 At that point on her trip, she was doing the bike-and-ride (bikes toted on car rack to pack in more miles on her all-too-brief Central Coast adventure).
 She wants to return via bike next time though–for the pure joy of biking that stretch of coast, along with scooping up more of “the best strawberries I’ve ever eaten.”